ru4ls/ComfyUI_StreetView-Loader/README.md

 -   **Goal:** To use AI to intelligently fill in the missing areas, creating a larger, natural-looking scene.
 -   **How:** Feed the panoramic image into your main workflow (`VAE Encode`, `KSampler`, etc.) with a descriptive prompt of the scene and a **low denoise** (e.g., 0.3-0.5).
 The AI will use the existing pixels as a guide to generate new details in the black corners.

-**`Street View Animator`** (New in v1.01)
+## Street View Animator (v1.0.1)

-Version 1.01 introduces the **Street View Animator** node, which allows you to create animated sequences by smoothly transitioning camera parameters over time.
+Version 1.0.1 introduces the **Street View Animator** node, which allows you to create animated sequences by smoothly transitioning camera parameters over time.

 This node enables you to create dynamic camera movements like slow rotations, pitch changes, or field-of-view adjustments that can be used as input for video generation workflows or simply to create smooth transitions between different viewpoints of the same location.